NYPL/research-catalog/docs/DEVELOPER_GUIDE.md

 ### Deployment Process

 The Research Catalog uses GitHub Actions for continuous integration and deployment.
-The GitHub Actions workflow builds a Docker container and deploys it to AWS ECS:
+The GitHub Actions workflow builds a Docker container and deploys it to AWS ECS in the `nypl-digital-dev` account:

 1. When code is pushed to the `main` branch, it is automatically deployed to the main [Vercel environment](https://research-catalog.vercel.app/)
 2. When code is pushed to the `qa` branch, it is automatically deployed to the [test environment](https://qa-www.nypl.org/research/research-catalog)